MicrosoftDocs/azure-docs/articles/storage/common/multiple-identity-scenarios.md

 # Configure passwordless connections between multiple Azure apps and services

 Applications often require secure connections between multiple Azure services simultaneously.
-For example, an enterprise Azure App Service instance might connect to several different storage accounts, an Azure SQL database instance, a service bus, and more.
+For example, an enterprise Azure App Service instance might connect to several different storage accounts, an Azure SQL database instance, a Service Bus, and more.

 [Managed identities](/entra/identity/managed-identities-azure-resources/overview) are the recommended authentication option for secure, passwordless connections between Azure resources.
 Developers don't have to manually track and manage many different secrets for managed identities, since most of these tasks are handled internally by Azure.
 This tutorial explores how to manage connections between multiple services using managed identities and the Azure Identity client library.